 - 1 Tablespoon dried parsley leaves

-- 2 Tablespoons dried rosemary – crush in hands before putting in
+- 2 Tablespoons dried rosemary, crushed in hands

 - 2 Teaspoons dried thyme leaves